abhi-test-org/mando-blog/src/blog-posts/tutorial_plugin_gatsby-transformer-remark.md

   - **IMPORTANT**: _Any time you add or remove values to the frontmatter, YOU MUST RESTART YOUR GATSBY SITE_
     - Changes like this to the frontmatter block ARE NOT reflected in GraphQL after saving - the site needs to be rebuilt in order for the posts to contain the updated metadata
 - The rest of the markdown content is rendered by the plugin as HTML content
-  - It's format DOES NOT MATTER - this is just the markdown "content" rendered as HTML
+  - It's format does not matter - this is just the markdown "content" rendered as HTML

 ## Adding a Source
 With the plugin added, it's time to give your Gatsby site some markdown files to work with.